The following is a Plus Edition article written by and copyright by Dick Eastman.

-Pake says that in 1995 his office will be completely different; there will be a TV-display terminal with keyboard sitting on his desk.
-"I'll be able to call up documents from my files on the screen, or by pressing a button," he says.
-"I can get my mail or any messages.
-I don't know how much hard copy [printed paper] I'll want in this world."
+Pake claimed that, in 1995, his office would be completely different; there would be a TV-display terminal with keyboard sitting on his desk.
+“I’ll be able to call up documents from my files on the screen, or by pressing a button,” he claimed.
+“I can get my mail or any messages.
+I don’t know how much hard copy [printed paper] I’ll want in this world.”

 The same article also stated: